Jan 12, 2022

 On top of filing any outstanding tax returns the deceased may have had (including a terminal return) and submitting an estate income tax return, the executor will also have to take care of probate taxes.
-In all provinces except Québec, when an executor applies to the court for probate, a tax must be paid to the provincial government.
+In many states and provinces, a tax must be paid when an executor applies for probate.

 Once all fees and debts have been taken care of, the executor can petition the court to finally distribute the remaining assets to the designated beneficiaries.
 The court will usually only grant this step once the executor has provided the probate court with a detailed list of every financial transaction that’s been done on behalf of the estate throughout the probate process.

 As you can imagine, this process is not swift.
 Making a detailed inventory of assets, having them appraised, and making sure you have ample documentation for every single step you’ve taken will take some time.
-Most probate proceedings take several months.
-In Ontario, for example, probate can last up to 6 months.
+Most probate proceedings take several months and can even stretch into a year.
 And that’s assuming that everything is going smoothly and no one is contesting the will.